taneruzum/Medical-Web-Site/README.md

 ## Getting Started

  ->İmportant!!
 First of all, after cloning the files, type npm i or npm install in the terminal.
 This will automatically install the required modules.
-First, run the development server:
+After, write in the terminal; npm run dev

 ```bash
 Recomended-> npm run dev